crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## Power of JVM instrumentation

-As you can see, the JVM provides an enormous amount of information regarding internal state of the JVM and the threads running within it.
+We can see the JVM provides detailed information regarding internal state of the JVM and the threads running within it.

 The advantage of using Java as a server side software language can not be understated.

 There has never been a language with this much power while at the same time